-This year, my nephew Danny would have been a senior in high school, experiencing a time of excitement when his curiosity, talents and friendships would have grown with the passing of another school year.
+This year, my nephew Danny would have been a college freshman, experiencing a time of excitement when his curiosity, talents and friendships would have expanded with the passing of another school year.
 Epilepsy impacts 1 in 26 Americans, and is second only to stroke among neurological disorders in Years of Potential Life Lost (YPLL).
 Each family who has lost a loved one to epilepsy knows how painful those lost years can be.
-The communication between medical professionals and their patients about risk of SUDEP, while improving, is still unacceptably low.
+The communication between medical professionals and their patients about risk of SUDEP, while improving, remains unacceptably low.